 Applying to the OSHA Occupational Medicine Elective

-The Occupational Safety and Health Administration (OSHA) will be seeking physicians to participate in its Occupational Medicine Elective during the period of July 1, 2021 to June 30, 2022.
-Applications for the elective will be accepted from November 30, 2020 to April 15, 2021.
-Elective blocks will be filled on a first-come, first-served basis.
-Applications submitted after April 15, 2021 may still be considered if all of the elective blocks have not been filled at the end of the recruitment period.
+The Occupational Safety and Health Administration (OSHA) will be seeking physicians to participate in its Occupational Medicine Elective during the period of July 1, 2022 to June 30, 2023.
+Applications for the elective will be accepted from February 1, 2022 to April 15, 2022.

 Current residents training in occupational, preventive, or aerospace medicine are eligible to apply.
 Residents must: